viaacode/teamleader2db/README.md

 * `psycopg2` - communicates with the PostgreSQL server
 * `fastapi` - exposes json api to start deewee and avo sync jobs
 * `uvicorn` - ASGI server implementation, using uvloop used for running fastapi server
+* `argh` - Command line parsing for CLI sync calls
-* `requests` - Teamleader api calls implemented using requests
+* `requests` - Teamleader api calls with oauth2 are implemented using requests

 ## Fast-API